Vyxal/Vyxal/documentation/BuildTools.md

 If you want to check if a task exists, you can do that too, e.g.
 `./mill resolve jvm.doesthisexist` will give an error, while `./mill resolve jvm.assembly` won't.

+If you want Mill to watch files and automatically recompile/rerun tasks, use the `-w` option (e.g. `mill -w js.fastLinkJS` to keep building the JS every time you make any changes).

 ### List of tasks

 - `compile`: Compile your code to see if there's any errors or warnings